| A decade or so back, my daughter Remy and I passed thru

 at Bakersfield Municipal Airport.
 I gather it is not there anymore,

+having been moved to the Airforce Museum in Dayton, Ohio.
 From there we headed to Van Nuys airport, in the North-Western

 approaches to Los Angeles, where some of the heavy metal